Mr Edward Joy

 I am an Associate Professor in the Nutrition Group at LSHTM.
 I have a joint appointment as a Senior Research Fellow at Rothamsted Research.

 I teach and supervise students on the MSc Nutrition for Global Health, and I co-organise the module Fundamental Public Health Nutrition.

-I lead LSHTM's contribution to the MAPS project, which aims to develop an online tool to improve access to data on micronutrient status and the potential effectiveness of different interventions in sub-Saharan Africa.
+I lead LSHTM's contribution to the MAPS project, which is developing an online tool to improve access to data on micronutrient status of populations and food systems, and enables users to explore the potential effectiveness of different interventions in sub-Saharan Africa.

 Much of my work involves integrating and analysing large-scale spatial datasets.
 Sometimes my work is field-based, including implemention of the AHHA trial and, in previous projects, conducting agronomic trials and soil/crop sampling.